valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - Fixed bug which replaced bushes with trees in Bohan.
 - Changed beta Jim and Jason photos to the final.
 - Fixed IG_Pgirl_01 hair texture, also better textures were taken from console.
+- Changed weapons on Shifting Weight mission cutscene: female with pistol was replaced with micro uzi, to match the sound of shot from it, sweeper was replaced with pistol, so it won't clip with wall when Johnny runs to bikes.

 ### TBoGT
 - Fixed cutscene golden uzi texture.